 On the other hand, the ACT covers a broader base of knowledge with a heavier emphasis on geometry and trig.
 Up to a third of the ACT math section is comprised of geometry and trigonometry questions.

 Bottom Line: If you excel at geometry and trigonometry, or if you struggle with algebra, your strengths are probably better highlighted by the ACT.

 Are You a Grammar Fiend?

 The ACT English section and the SAT Writing and Language section both assess generally the same skills, but there are a few key differences.
-The greatest distinguishing factor is probably the greater emphasis placed by the ACT on grammar and punctation.
+The greatest distinguishing factor is probably the greater emphasis the ACT places on grammar and punctuation.